jonathanhogg/flitter/docs/canvas3d.md

 Depth-buffer *writing* is turned **off** when rendering instances with transparency.
-This means that all transparent objects will be rendered fully even if they intersect with one another, overlap in non-trivial ways.
-However, the depth buffer is still honoured for deciding whether a fragment is to be rendered and so transparent instances occluded by non-transparent instances will be hidden.
+This means that all transparent objects will be rendered fully even if they intersect with one another or overlap in non-trivial ways.
+However, the depth buffer is still honoured for deciding whether a fragment is to be rendered, and so transparent instances occluded by non-transparent instances will be hidden.

 Instance depth sorting is done by computing a bounding box for the model